 3 Types of Conflict

-There are three types of conflict shown within the film Twelve Angry Men.
-Pseudo, simple, and ego are the three types of interpersonal conflict displayed by the twelve jurors.
+There are three types of conflict shown within the film 12 Angry Men (1957).
+Pseudo, simple, and ego are the three types of interpersonal conflict displayed by the 12 jurors.

 Pseudo conflict occurs when people misunderstand one another.
 They may even hold the same views but because of miscommunication, conflict develops.